-(1) The specific reasons and Code citations for the denial; and

-- (2) The actions, if any, that the applicant must take to reapply. - (b) Responsibilities of the Applicant.
-Upon acceptance of the application issued by the Director, the Applicant in order to retain the permit shall: - (1) Comply with the provisions of this chapter including the conditions of a granted permit as specified in this article; - (2) Immediately contact the Director to report a violation of this article; - (3) Immediately discontinue operations and notify the Director if an Imminent Health Hazard may exist; - (4) Allow the Director or a representatives of the Director access to the work site to conduct business as it pertains to this article; - (5) Comply with directives of the Director including timeframes for corrective actions specified in inspection reports, notices, orders, warnings, community emergencies, and other directives issued by the Director. - (c) Conditions Warranting Remedy, The Director may seek an administrative or judicial remedy to achieve compliance with the provisions of this chapter if a Person operating: Fails to have a valid Permit to operate as specified in this article;
+- (1) The specific reasons and Code citations for the denial; and - (2) The actions, if any, that the applicant must take to reapply. - (b) Responsibilities of the Applicant.
+Upon acceptance of the application issued by the Director, the Applicant in order to retain the permit shall: - (1) Comply with the provisions of this chapter including the conditions of a granted permit as specified in this article; - (2) Immediately contact the Director to report a violation of this article; - (3) Immediately discontinue operations and notify the Director if an Imminent Health Hazard may exist; - (4) Allow the Director or a representatives of the Director access to the work site to conduct business as it pertains to this article; - (5) Comply with directives of the Director including timeframes for corrective actions specified in inspection reports,

-Violates any term or condition of a Permit as specified in this article;

-Allows critical or repeated code violations to remain uncorrected beyond time frames for correction approved, directed, or ordered by the Director as specified in this article;

-Fails to comply with a stop work order issued by the Director:

-Fails to comply with a summary suspension order issued by the Director.

-- (d) Conditions Warranting Action. - (1) The Director may summarily suspend a permit to operate if: - a.
-The Director determines through inspection, or examination of operation, records, or other means as specified in this article, that an Imminent Health Hazard exists; - b.
-Operations, facilities, or equipment in the work site fail to comply with conditions specified in this article; - c.
-The operator does not comply with regulations specified in this article; or - d.
-Interference with the Director in the performance of its duties has occurred. - (2) The Director may revoke a permit if:
+File #: 220226, Version: 2 notices, orders, warnings, community emergencies, and other directives issued by the Director. (c) Conditions Warranting Remedy, The Director may seek an administrative or judicial remedy to achieve compliance with the provisions of this chapter if a Person operating: Fails to have a valid Permit to operate as specified in this article; Violates any term or condition of a Permit as specified in this article; Allows critical or repeated code violations to remain uncorrected beyond time frames for correction approved, directed, or ordered by the Director as specified in this article; Fails to comply with a stop work order issued by the Director; Fails to comply with a summary suspension order issued by the Director. (d) Conditions Warranting Action.
+(1) The Director may summarily suspend a permit to operate if: a.
+The Director determines through inspection, or examination of operation, records, or other means as specified it this article, that an Imminent Health Hazard exists; b.
+Operations, facilities, or equipment in the work site fail to comply with conditions specified in this article; c.
+The operator does not comply with regulations specified in this article; or d.
+Interference with the Director in the performance of its duties has occurred.
+(2) The Director may revoke a permit if:

-- a.
-Critical and repeated violation(s) of any requirements of these regulations according to this chapter have occurred; or - b.
-Repeated interference with, or assault upon a representative of the Director in the performance of his/her duty, has occurred. - c.
-Operator fails to comply with a permit suspension order. - d.
-The Director may adopt and use a permit suspension process different than specified under the provisions of this article. - (3) A summary suspension shall remain in effect until the conditions cited in the notice of suspension no longer exist and their elimination has been confirmed by the Director through reinspection and other means as appropriate. - (4) The Director may initiate any one, or a combination of, compliance methods that include, but are not limited to: - a.
-Holding an administrative conference with the operator or person in charge; - b.
-Placing the operator on probation; - c.
-Requiring additional education and/or training of the operator and/or employees, management, and owners of the operation; and

-The suspended permit may be reinstated if the Director determines that the Imminent Health Hazard or nuisance no longer exists.
+Critical and repeated violation(s) of any requirements of these regulations according to this chapter have occurred; or b. duty, h Repeated interference with, or assault upon a representation as occurred. ative of the Director in the performance of his/her c.
+Operator fails to comply with a permit suspension order. d. article.
+The Director may adopt and use a permit suspension process di fferent than specified under the provisions of this (3) and the A summary suspension shall remain in effect until the condition eir elimination has been confirmed by the Director through reinsp (4) The Director may initiate any one, or a combination of, complia ance methods that include, but are not limited to: a.
+Holding an administrative conference with the operator or person in charge; b.
+Placing the operator on probation; c.
+Requiring additional education and/or training of the operator and/or employees, management, and owners of the operation; and The suspended permit may be reinstated if the Director determines that the Imminent Health Hazard or nuisance no longer exists.
 A notice of reinstatement shall be provided to the operator or person in charge.

-end

-Approved as to form and legality:
+Approved as to form and legality: Joseph Guarino Assistant City Attorney

-Jasah Ovarias

-Joseph Guarino Assistant City Attorney